samueldsingh/data-engineering/sql/2-basic-operations.md

 TCL commands are used to manage transactions within the database.
 A transaction is a sequence of one or more database operations that need to be executed as a single unit of work, ensuring data consistency and integrity.

-Common TCL commands include:
-- `COMMIT`: Used to permanently save changes made by a transaction.
-- `ROLLBACK`: Used to undo the changes made by a transaction and revert the database to its previous state.
-- `SAVEPOINT`: Used to set a savepoint within a transaction, allowing partial rollback.

 Example of a TCL command:
 ```sql